What is IR35? IR35 rules explained

 Are you 'Self Employed'?

-The Inland Revenue state that they will take an overall view of a contractor's position to determine whether they will be deemed 'employed' under the rules, therefore any amended contracts should also reflect your working practices.
+The Revenue states that they will take an overall view of a contractor's position to determine whether they will be deemed 'employed' under the rules, therefore any amended contracts should also reflect your working practices.

 It is clearly in all contractors' interests to be viewed as 'self employed', or at least for part of your income to be IR35-free.
 If you are able to diversify your business interests, or change your working practices in order to satisfy more of the pointers to 'self employment', your position will be strengthened.